Places of Interest

 The eastern part of this village is called Kilaiyur which was called as Avani Kandarvapuram during the

 period of the Cholas.
 It was a mercantile town of itinerant trade guilds.
 The Siva temple at Kilaiyur was called Avani gandarva Isvaram and built in A.D.
 884 during the 13th year o f Aditya –I by Paluvettaraiyar chief Kumaran Kandan.
 This temple is one of the finest stone temples and one of the best preserved early Chola temples offering different architectural styles with an array of beautiful and charming sculptures.
 Chola Kings had marital alliances with the Paluvettaraiyar family.
 Parantaka Chola married Arumolinangai who was the daughter of the Paluvettaraiyar Chief Kumaran Maravan and the Chola King Arinjaya Chola was born to this princess.
 Uttamachola (970-986) also married a princess of this family.
-Panchavanmadevi, wife of Rajaraja –I was also a native of Avani Kandarvapuram and she was a dancing girl of the temple.
+Panchavanmadevi, wife of Rajaraja–I, was native of Avani Kandarvapuram.
 The Chola Kings seem to have had their minting factory at this Capital.

 This place formed a part of the capital of the Paluvettaraiyar.
 It was called as Sirupaluvur, a Brahmadeya village in Kunra Kurram.
 Poems to the Alanduraiyar temple here were sung by Thirugnanasambandar during the 7th Century A.D.
 It is said that the Sage Parasurama did penance in this place and got rid of his sins of having killed his Mother.
 This temple was worshipped by the Malayali Brahmins during the period of Saint Sambandar.
 It was built of stone during the period Parantaka Chola – I and Uttama Chola .